Table of Contents

 Dogs that have bowel problems often experience symptoms such as:

-If you've noticed something alarming or unusual about them, the best thing you can do is ask your vet about it.
+If you've noticed something alarming or unusual about your dog's excretions, you should ask your vet about it.